ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Connect individual devices to virtual networks through a point-to-site connection.
 - Connect virtual networks to other virtual networks through a network-to-network connection.

-You can deploy only one VPN gateway in each virtual network, but you can use one gateway to connect to multiple locations, which includes other virtual networks or on-premises datacenters.
+You can deploy only **one VPN gateway in each virtual network**, but you can use one gateway to connect to multiple locations, which includes other virtual networks or on-premises datacenters.

 VPN type:
 - Policy-based VPN gateways